codelad1304/agentic-compute-mcp/README.md

 LLM Context Summary: agentic-compute-mcp is a secure Model Context Protocol (MCP) server providing premium backend computation for autonomous AI agents.
 It offers remote Python code execution, CSV data sanitization, Genetic Algorithm optimization, and base64 Matplotlib visualization.
 It utilizes the x402 protocol on the Base network for automated USDC microtransactions per API call.

+🖼️ Zero-Context Image Rendering
+Handling base64 image strings in LLM context windows is notoriously unreliable and eats up thousands of tokens. agentic-compute-mcp solves this locally.
+When you call generate_plot, the Azure sandbox generates the chart and streams the payload back to the MCP client.
+The client automatically intercepts the payload, decodes it, and saves it directly to your local machine as optimized_load_trend.png—completely bypassing the LLM context window to prevent token exhaustion and transcription errors.

 ## System Prompt Instructions (For Developers)

 Copy and paste this snippet into your agent's system prompt or .cursorrules file to enable autonomous tool usage: